foliant-docs/foliantcontrib.apilinks/README.md

 It may be a [Swagger UI](https://swagger.io/tools/swagger-ui/) website or just some static one-page site (like [Slate](https://github.com/slatedocs/slate)).

-So if you have a site with API docs, you probably reference to it from time in your other documents:
+So if you have a site with API docs, you probably reference to them from time in your other documents:

 ```
 To authenticate user use API method `GET /user/authenticate`.